wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/dyn365-field-service/register-and-manage-customer-devices-with-connected-field-service/includes/3-register-iot-devices.md

 >
 **Exercise 2: Register a physical device (Optional)**

-Each exercise consists of a scenario and learning objectives, the scenario describes the purpose of the exercices, while the objectives are listed and have bullet points.

 **Scenario**
-For this ooptional eexercise, you will need a physical device.
+For this optional exercise, you will need a physical device.
 There are several available.
 In this exercise you are introduced to setting up an MXChip IoT DevKit.
 The MXChip IoT DevKit (a.k.a DevKit) is an all-in-one IoT device kit.
 You can use this chip to develop and prototype IoT (Internet of Things) solutions that take advantage of Microsoft Azure services.

 It includes an Arduino-compatible development board with rich peripherals and sensors, an open-source board package, and a growing projects catalog.

 If you do not have an MXChip IoT DevKit, you can visit http://aka.ms/iot-devkit/ and click on Get a Kit.

 **Task 1: Create and register a customer asset and an IoT device.**